FAMILY & FAMILY TREE BRANCHES |

 familytreemaker.genealogy.com/users/k/e/n/Rod--KENNEDY/

 Direct line Ancestors: of English, Irish and Scottish descent. _____________________________________________________________________________________________________________________ Allen, Barton, Batchelor,Bentley, Bray, Burch, Carter, Collins, Cooper Cripps,, Curran, Donnelly, Featom, Ferguson, French, Frost, Gladdish,Hodsoll, Housden Huggins, Hynds Jarman, Kanneney (Sic), Kennedy, Kinnefeck, Lake, Lee, McGregor, McLean, Noud, Randal, Rayner, Thurley, Standford , Sullivan, Talbot, Walters.
-Posted at 8:45am on Sat, Jul 04 2009

 |